 How to communicate change in the workplace

-Open communication channels have a positive impact on the employee morale.
-Even no news is news, when you’re eager to find out more about what’s happening in the workplace.
+Open communication channels have a positive impact on employee morale.
+Even no news is news when you’re eager to find out more about what’s happening at work and with your job position.

 That is why we nag on about the importance of talking with your employees: our data show these are the workplaces where they recover their Mood KPI the fastest.